Transactions

 Transactions created by the system always have the filled in title

 attribute.
-It contains a description of the operations associated with the transaction.
+It contains a description of the process that created the transaction.

 Users are also encouraged to use this attribute to describe the purpose of the transaction.